blakeyy/neuromorphic_dreaming/README.md

 ## Acknowledgements

-This work reuses parts from [this code](https://github.com/cristianocapone/biodreaming).
-The implementation leverages the DYNAP-SE neuromorphic chip and the [`samna`](https://synsense-sys-int.gitlab.io/samna/) library for interfacing with the hardware.
+This work reuses parts from [this code](https://github.com/cristianocapone/biodreaming) of the paper "Towards biologically plausible Dreaming and Planning in recurrent spiking networks" by Capone et al. The implementation leverages the DYNAP-SE neuromorphic chip and the [`samna`](https://synsense-sys-int.gitlab.io/samna/) library for interfacing with the hardware.
 In addition we use the [`gymnasium`](https://gymnasium.farama.org/index.html) library to run the reinforcement learning task (Atari Pong).